elixir-lang/gen_stage/README.md

-# GenBroker
+# GenStage

 Coming soon.

 ## Installation

-GenBroker requires Erlang 18 and Elixir v1.2.
+GenStage requires Elixir v1.3.

   1. Add `:gen_stage` to your list of dependencies in mix.exs: